 - Standard air-conditioning

-- U.S. Army Europe (USAREUR) HETS Operational Needs Statement is a solution designed for USAREUR to deliver increased payload capability while gaining road permissions.
-This includes a modification of the M1070A1 tractor and procurement of a modified commercial trailer.
+- Began production and fielding of the U.S. Army Europe (USAREUR) HETS Operational Needs Statement (ONS), a solution designed for USAREUR to deliver increased payload capability while gaining road permissions.
+This includes a modification of the M1070A1 tractor into the M1300 configuration and procurement of a modified commercial trailer, the M1302.

 - The EHETS will replace the legacy HETS to fill multiple identified capability gaps.
 It is in the pre-Materiel Development Decision phase.
 The December 2019 Army Requirements Oversight Council (AROC) approved the requirement and the procurement quantities of the new system, which will include M1300 tractors as the prime mover, and a commercially based trailer.
 The USAREUR HETS ONS M1300 and M1302 trailer is part of the enduring EHETS capability.

 - Completed the Heavy Equipment Transporter System Urban Survivability Kit (HUSK) armored cab Technical Data Package.
 Began Low Rate Initial Production builds of armored cabs at Rock Island Arsenal, Illinois.

 - Complete Production and fielding of the U.S. Army Europe (USAREUR) HETS Operational Needs Statement (ONS).